Faculty committee: M. W. Wysocki, chair

 - Submit an outline of the thesis to the chair of the committee by the end of January (for a May graduation).

-- Submit a draft of the thesis to the thesis advisor with sufficient lead-time for revisions to be incorporated.
+- Submit a draft of the thesis to the thesis advisor with sufficient lead-time for revisions to be prepared.
 There is no required format, but the thesis is usually written in the form of a research journal article or a master's thesis.

 - Students may volunteer to publish their final, approved thesis at eCommons Cornell University Library, as long as doing so does not interfere with other plans, such as patenting or publishing in another journal.
 A permission form can be obtained from the honors committee chair.